daveskull81/smartsheet-delete-bulk-rows/README.md

 **options.deleteValue**

-The value that should be matched to determine that a row should be deleted.
+The value to search for in the sheet.
+A match determines that a row should be deleted.